animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 > [!WARNING]
 >
 > In the hospital-provided housing that Lily got after the hospitalization, I visited for Thanksgiving.
 Her neighbor made food, including pork chops and mashed potatoes, that we ate in her neighbor's unit.
 I brought yams I'd made previously before the invitation.
 >
+> Pork is not a metaphor for sex.
+Yams is not a metaphor boobs.
+Thanksgiving is a metaphor for how grateful I was.
+>
-> She told me that she'd had sex with the 50-something year old psychiatric ward janitor while hospitalized, in the psychiatric unit.
+> She told me then that she'd had sex with the 50-something year old psychiatric ward janitor while hospitalized, in the psychiatric unit.
 They got into a relationship afterwards, and she'd broken up with him.
 >
 > Through the captivity and drugging of her with benzos, the University of Rochester's Strong Hospital facilitated something extremely questionable.
 >